GazdagB/whats-my-age/README.md

 ## SHARE YOUR PROJECTS WITH US
 USE #whatsmyage on social media.
 We're excited to see what you build with our Age Calculator.
 If you have any questions, suggestions, or just want to share what you've created, feel free to reach out.
 Happy coding!

+## Future Plans
+ * Implementing more functions like: Age difference between two dates.
+ * Implementing dog and cat age calculator functions
+ * Developing a REST API for this project